usnistgov/metaschema-xslt/TESTING.md

 Script-driven testing should rely on the same dependencies as the runtimes they test, as documented.

+### Extensions to XSpec

+Currently we are emulating and re-engineering some specific XSpec capabilities in the [support/xspec-dev](support/xspec-dev) folder.

+These efforts are focused on producing and refining XSpec runtimes for various use cases and scenarios with specialized requirements faced by this project, such as arbitrary batching and iXML support.
+Tools we develop here are released under the same terms as Metaschema-XSLT (as open-source software).

 ## Global functional testing

 `src/testing` includes resources for global-level testing.
 This folder or its contents should not to be moved or edited without fully testing *all* test runtimes, as resources inside this directory are sometimes dependencies.